 Soil Centric's Pro Tip

-The 2018 Farm Bill change in policy making hemp legal in the United States.
-Allowing for hemp cultivation broadly creates an opening for Native America Tribes to grow a local economy.
+Changes in Federal policy allow legal hemp cultivation in the United States creates openings for Native America Tribes to grow local economies.

 Growing hemp regionally provides an opportunity to move away from the extractive practices and paradigms of industrial agriculture.
 Winona's Hemp can provide a model for others interested in finding alternatives to a petroleum-based economy.
 As she says "My interest is in an economy that is restorative and regenerative."